hrcorval/behavex/README.md

 ### Rerun all failed scenarios

-Whenever you perform an automated test execution and there are failing scenarios, the "failing_scenarios.txt" file will be created into the execution output folder.
+Whenever you perform an automated test execution and there are failing scenarios, the **failing_scenarios.txt** file will be created into the execution output folder.
 This file allows you to run all failing scenarios again.

 This can be done by executing the following command: